LamAnnieV/deployment_4/README.md

 **Shell Scripts for Python and other installs**

-The Web application is written in Python
+Python is used in the application and the test stage

 [Install "python3.10-venv", "python3-pip" and "zip"](https://github.com/LamAnnieV/Instance_Installs/blob/main/02_other_installs.sh)

 **Shell Scripts to Install Nginx**

-Nginx is for ???
+Nginx is used as a web server for hosting the URL Shortener application

 [Install Nginx](https://github.com/LamAnnieV/Instance_Installs/blob/main/Install_Ngnix.sh)